Wallaby Tracks Adventure Tours

 Q. What type of meals are provided on fully catered multi day tours?

-Breakfast is usually cereal, toast, yoghurt, fruit, tea or coffee.
+Breakfast is usually continental - cereal, toast, yoghurt, fruit, tea or coffee.
 Cooked breakfast, such as bacon & eggs is sometimes available.
 Morning tea is cake and tea or coffee.
 Lunch will normally be in a cafe or roadhouse - or if on the road cold meat and salad in wraps.
 Evening meals will vary depending on where we are.
 Either in a hotel or restaurant - usually 2 or 3 courses, but we are always complimented by the variety, quality and amount served.
 We can also cater for vegetarians or people with other special dietary needs.
 Please notify us of any dietary requirements when booking the tour

 Q: What type of accommodation can I expect on multi day tours?

-Accommodation varies considerably.
-Most of our tours are fully accommodated.
+Accommodation varies - but all of our tours are fully accommodated.
 Many of the places we travel to have very limited accommodation available.
 We try to provide a variety of accommodation styles including outback pubs, motel units, cabins, underground rooms or shearers quarters.
 We often pick accommodation that is unique and adds to the tour experience.

 Q: What is the average size group?

 We operate mostly for small exclusive groups, and some of our tours operate with a minimum of two or three passengers.
 We can also cater for larger groups if required.
 Generally there is a minimum of 2 and a maximum of 4 per vehicle.
 If you book a tour as a couple we will make the other 2 seats available for an additional 1 or 2 passengers, should anyone wish to join - if not we will run the tour for just 2 passengers.

 Q: I am travelling alone, can I still book a tour?